ceph/ceph/README.md

 ## Contributing Code

-Most of Ceph is licensed under the LGPL version 2.1.
+Most of Ceph is dual licensed under the LGPL version 2.1 or 3.0.
 Some miscellaneous code is under BSD-style license or is public domain.
-The documentation is licensed under Creative Commons Attribution-ShareAlike (CC BY-SA).
+The documentation is licensed under Creative Commons Attribution Share Alike 3.0 (CC-BY-SA-3.0).
 There are a handful of headers included here that are licensed under the GPL.
 Please see the file COPYING for a full inventory of licenses by file.